VAT Inspection & Investigation Lawyers

-In recent years, there has been much high-profile publicity of large cases involving fraudulent VAT reclaims or refund applications.
+In previous years, there has been much high-profile publicity of large VAT investigations involving fraudulent VAT reclaims or refund applications.
 These have been well-known as carousel or MTIC (Missing Trader Intra Community) frauds and include the situations where there are missing traders or hijacked traders.
 These cases have resulted in many prosecutions involving huge volumes of documents, and lengthy trials, and are often Very High-Cost Cases (VHCC).

 What to expect from a VAT Inspection & VAT Investigation

-The vast majority of the time a VAT Tax Investigation will start with a VAT Inspection.
-This may be because HMRC believe that there are queries or may be irregularities that a VAT Inspection will reveal.
-However, very often this starts out as a purely routine VAT Inspection (which all businesses will expect at some time).
-The danger here is that if there has been any VAT under declaration or input inflation, even if HMRC do not suspect at that stage, it may well be spotted by HMRC at this stage.
+But the vast majority of the time a VAT investigation starts as a VAT inspection.
+This may be because HMRC believe that there are queries or irregularities that a targeted VAT inspection will reveal.
+However, very often this starts out as a purely routine VAT inspection (which all businesses will expect at some time).
+The danger here is that if there has been any VAT under declaration or input inflation, even if HMRC do not suspect any wrongdoing, it may well be thrown up and spotted by HMRC at this stage.
 They may also require further records to be submitted which makes it impossible to hide any longer.

 Get in touch

-This is where Richard Nelson LLP’s team of leading tax investigation lawyers can help.
+This is where Richard Nelson LLP’s team of leading VAT lawyers can help.
 If you are under a VAT Inspection and Investigation and need advice then feel free to contact us today.

 Solicitor or Accountant?

-If you are considering instructing an accountant or a solicitor, you should be aware that information you provide to your solicitor enjoys a special status called legal professional privilege.
+If you are considering contacting an accountant or a solicitor regarding a VAT investigation, you should be aware that information you provide to your solicitor enjoys a special status called Legal Professional Privilege (LPP).

 Who Can Help You?